-The old saying that “everything is bigger and better in Texas” can surely be applied to this mural in Houston titled Preservons la Creation.
+The old saying that “everything is bigger and better in Texas” surely applies to this mural in Houston with the name Preservons la Creation.
 It is the largest to date mural in all of Houston.
-Located in the area called Midtown which has been designated as a cultural district by the state, it is a giant-sized addition to other forms of art found in this locale.
+Located in the area called Midtown, which is a cultural district, it is a giant-sized addition to other forms of art found in this locale.

 My husband and I happened to be driving past this location south of downtown Houston the day after the official opening, which was Saturday, June 7, 2014.
 We had to stop, get a closer look as well as take some photos.

 Another art installation titled Open the Door had been installed on this site.
-It was all a part of the festivities associated with this official debut of Preservons la Creation which when translated means “Let’s Preserve the Creation.”
-Those other pieces of art were sold at an auction.
+It was all a part of the festivities associated with this official debut of Preservons la Creation which means “Let’s Preserve the Creation.”
+The painted doors were sold at auction.

 The auction benefits would later aid children hospitalized in a Houston as well as French children’s hospital by providing them with therapeutic art programs.
 Eventually, those creations made by the children would be combined and fashioned into unique murals in both hospitals.

 We were fortunate to be able to see both exhibits in this one setting.
 Tents were still up from the night before, and a few people were mingling on the grounds.

 This massive mural takes up an entire city block and is on a five-story-high 30+-year-old commercial building.
 The dimensions are a whopping 180 feet wide by 60 feet in height.